Double spike Dirichlet priors for structured weighting: Posterior Sampling and Posterior Summary

 The posterior summary depends on the inferential goal.
 For example, if a point estimate of $\beta$ is of interest, we may report the posterior mean after the burn-in period.
 If the uncertainty of the estimated $\beta$ is also of interest, we may report a region of $\beta$ based on quantiles of $\ell_1$ errors.
-In the following simulation studies and real data applications, we mainly use the posterior mean of $\beta$ to combine forecasts, unless stated otherwise.
+For the task of prediction such as in our real data applications, we mainly use the posterior mean of $\beta$ to combine forecasts, unless stated otherwise.

-\section{Posterior properties}
+\section{Posterior Properties}

 In this section, we study posterior properties of $\beta$, which guarantees the entire posterior distribution concentrates around the true structure and leads to insights about choosing $\rho_1, \rho_2$ and $\theta$.
 For notational simplicity, we assume $\sigma=1$.
 We first introduce a compatibility condition on the design matrix.
 Define the compatibility number of the model by